microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 #### Cloud Environment

-If you are not interested or able to set up a Jupyter Notebook environment on your local worksation, you can set one up in the cloud with Azure Machine Learning Studio and take advantage of Azure Compute power.
+If you are not interested or able to set up a Jupyter Notebook environment on your local workstation, you can set one up in the cloud with Azure Machine Learning Studio and take advantage of Azure Compute power.

 For more information, see: [Run Jupyter Notebooks in your Workspace](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-run-jupyter-notebooks?view=azureml-api-2)

-Once you have an Azure Machine Learnin Studio Workspace set up, you can upload the contents of the `/Notebooks` folder in your `Resources.zip` file to it.
+Once you have an Azure Machine Learning Studio Workspace set up, you can upload the contents of the `/Notebooks` folder in your `Resources.zip` file to it.
 For more information on this, see: [How to create and manage files in your workspace](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-files?view=azureml-api-2)

 ### Setup Azure OpenAI